-$^{^1}$ This velocity corresponds roughly to few au radius around a $0.1 M{\odot}$ star.
+$^1$ This velocity corresponds roughly to few au radius around a 0.1 $M{\bigodot}$ star.
 The line width is set by the inner radius of the CO emission, which is usually much further out than the inner disc radius (0.04 au in our case).
-The modelling of the CO emission as presented later in the paper does indeed confirm that the inner radius of the CO emission is further out, such that a line width of $10\,{\rm km\,s^{-1}}$ should be wide enough to comprise the entire emission.
+The modelling of the CO emission as presented later in the paper does indeed confirm that the inner radius of the CO emission is further out, such that a line width of $10\,\mathrm{km\,s^{-1}}$ should be wide enough to comprise the entire emission.
 We note that even if this estimate is slightly wrong, it only enters the calculation of the flux with a square root dependence.

-4 D. M. Boneberg et al.
+328 D. M. Boneberg et al.